themaplelab/swan/README.md

 We aim to provide developers and researchers with an easy-to-use and well-documented platform for analyzing Swift applications.
 SWAN will enable many analysis possibilities, such as defining sources and sinks for taint analysis, API dataflow and security modelling, and API misuse schemes.

-:construction: **It is still WIP and not ready for use.
-We have developed the language frontend and are working on the analysis.**
+:construction: **It is still very much WIP.
+However, we are working on a pre-release to get the community involved.
+We will release an extensive video playlist along with it explaining how SWAN works, and that should enable you to experiment with SWAN.**

 ### Features